 However, a third party may not defend another unless he reasonably believes that the other person was without fault in provoking the attack.24

 As a general rule, Virginia law does not allow deadly force to prevent an entry into a home or dwelling.
 Non deadly force on the other hand may be used to prevent an unlawful entry into a dwelling.25

 However, Virginia case law does support a version of the "castle doctrine" which allows deadly force to prevent an entry into a dwelling where a person reasonably believes the intruder will commit great bodily injury or death against him.26, 27

 It is important to note that the castle doctrine in Virginia, arguably, only applies prior to when the intruder has entered the home, but where the intruder is already in the home only the normal rules of self defense would apply with respect to the use of deadly force.28

 So, if a homeowner wakes up in the night and finds the intruder already inside his house, it may be argued that he may use deadly force, but only if the usual rules regarding the use of deadly force apply.

 Virginia law does not allow deadly force to defend property, aside from a dwelling.

 The defense of property defense in Virginia allows a person to retain possession of property he is in rightful possession of.
-This does not mean that he must hold title to the property.

 He may only use the amount of force necessary to prevent the dispossession of his property, and no more.